shredthaGNAR/list-of-my-starred-repos/README.md

 * [Czarto/Adwords-Scripts](https://github.com/Czarto/Adwords-Scripts): Google Ads Bidding scripts
 * [piroor/aggregate-tabs-to-main-window](https://github.com/piroor/aggregate-tabs-to-main-window): Aggregate new tabs to a window which has most many tabs and largest size.
 * [fastaddons/AI-Anywhere](https://github.com/fastaddons/AI-Anywhere): None
-* [KnightmareVIIVIIXC/AIO-Firebog-Blocklists](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists): Supercharge your ad blocking with blocklists from The Firebog!
-Daily updates shield you from intrusive ads, trackers, and malware.
+* [KnightmareVIIVIIXC/AIO-Firebog-Blocklists](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists): Supercharge your ad blocking with DNS blocklists from The Firebog!
+Daily updates shield you from ads, trackers, malware, phishing, crypto, and NSFW content!
 Works with AdGuard Home, Pi-Hole, and adblocking browser extensions for a safer, ad-free web experience.
 * [air-controller/air-controller-desktop](https://github.com/air-controller/air-controller-desktop): A new handy and powerful Android phone assistant， powered by Flutter.
 * [canalnoises/AirDrop-Shortcut](https://github.com/canalnoises/AirDrop-Shortcut): A script to select AirDrop from Finder's Share menu.
 Assign to a keyboard shortcut for quick AirDropping.
 * [Airmail/AirmailPlugIn-Framework](https://github.com/Airmail/AirmailPlugIn-Framework): None